 (b) Representations.
-Section 3 is hereby amended by adding at the end thereof the following Subsections (g), (h), (i), [and] (j) [and (k)]:
+Section 3 is hereby amended by adding at the end thereof the following Subsections (g), and (h), [and] (i) :

-(g) Line of Business. (i) It is entering into this Agreement, including without limitation, any Credit Support Document to which it is a party and each Transaction, in conjunction with its line of business (including financial intermediation services) or the financing of its business; and (ii) with respect to Options (other than weather-related options), it is a producer, processor, commercial user of, or merchant handling, the commodity subject to the Transaction or the products or byproducts thereof, and is entering into each Option Transaction solely for purposes related to its business as such; and (iii) with respect to any weather-related Transactions, it is exposed in the conduct of its business to the risk of variations in weather and is entering into such Transactions to manage or offset such risks.

-(h) Eligible Swap Participant.
-It constitutes an “eligible swap participant” as such term is defined in Rule 35.1(b)(2) of the Commodity Futures Trading Commission, 17 C.F.R. § 35.1(b)(2) (1993).
+(g) Eligibility Participant. (i) It constitutes an “eligible contract participant” as such term is defined in the Commodity Exchange Act, as amended 7 U.S.C. §1a(12) and (ii) it constitutes an “eligible commerical entity” as such term is defined in the Commodity Exchange Act, as amended 7 U.S.C. §1a(11) .

-(i) Customization and Creditworthiness.
-The economic terms of this Agreement, any Credit Support Document to which it is a party, and each Transaction have been individually tailored and negotiated by it; the creditworthiness of the other party was a material consideration in its entering into or determining the terms of this Agreement, such Credit Support Document, and such Transaction.

-(j) No Reliance.
+(h) No Reliance.
 In connection with this Agreement, any Credit Support Document to which it is a party, and each Transaction: (i) it is acting as principal; (ii) the other party is not acting as a fiduciary or financial or investment advisor for it; (iii) it is not relying upon any representations (whether written or oral) of the other party other than the representations expressly set forth in this Agreement and in such Credit Support Document; (iv) it has not been given by the other party (directly or indirectly through any other person) any advice, counsel, assurance, guarantee, or representation whatsoever as to the expected or projected success, profitability, return, performance, result, effect, consequence, or benefit (either legal, regulatory, tax, financial, accounting, or otherwise) of this Agreement, such Credit Support Document, or such Transaction; (v) it has consulted with its own legal, regulatory, tax, business, investment, financial, and accounting advisors to the extent it has deemed necessary, and it has made its own investment, trading, hedging, and other decisions based upon its own judgment and upon any advice from such advisors as it has deemed necessary, and not upon any view expressed by the other party; (vi) its decisions have been the result of arm’s length negotiations between the parties; and (vii) it is entering into this Agreement, such Credit Support Document, and such Transaction with a full understanding of all of the risks hereof and thereof (economic and otherwise), and it is capable of assuming and willing to assume those risks.

-[(k) Canadian Securities Acts. (i) Each Transaction shall constitute an “OTC Derivative” as defined in the Securities Act (Alberta) and the Securities Act (British Columbia) which have application to such Transaction and (ii) it is a “Qualified Party” within the meaning of paragraph 9.1 of Alberta Securities Commission Order Doc#394043 and/or paragraph 1.1 of the British Columbia Securities Commission Blanket Order BOR#91-501(BC), as in effect on the date hereof.]
+[(i) Canadian Securities Matters.
+Each Transaction shall constitute an “OTC Derivative” as defined in paragraph 4 of the Alberta Securities Commission Order Doc#394043 and it is a “Qualified Party” within the meaning of paragraph 9.1 of such order, as in effect on the date hereof.][Each Transaction shall constitute an “OTC Derivative” as defined in paragraph 1.1 of the British Columbia Securities Commission Blanket Order BOR#91-501 (BC) and it is a “Qualified Party” within the meaning of paragraph 1.1 of such order, as in effect on the date hereof]